Barus: Present-day Barus

 Barus at present is a small town and a district in the Central Tapanuli Regency in North Sumatra.
 It is located to the northwest of Sibolga along the Sumatran coast.
 There are two main kampungs in the town.
-Both are located along the Batu Gerigis river, one upstream (Mudik) and one downstream (Hilir), with the one downstream on the river mouth now the center, although in the past the one upstream was more important.
-Historically, Barus population are the mixed people who are descended from the Minangkabau, Batak, and Acehnese, known as the ethnic of Pesisir (Pasisia).
+Both are located along the Batu Gerigis River, one upstream (Mudik) and one downstream (Hilir), with the one downstream on the river mouth now the center, although in the past the one upstream was more important.
+Historically, the Barus population is a mixed people descended from the Minangkabau, Batak, and Acehnese, known as the ethnic of Pesisir (Pasisia).

-Located near the town of Barus and in Northern Barus are the Islamic tombs of Mahligai and Papan Tinggi which have been developed as tourist attractions.
+Located near the town of Barus and in Northern Barus are the Islamic funerary monuments, the Mahligai Tomb Complex and Makam Papan Tinggi which have been developed as tourist attractions.